 The department's develops multiple plans to meet federal standards for six criteria pollutants: lead, ozone, particulate matter, carbon monoxide, nitrogen dioxide and sulfur dioxide.
 These plans constitute one main state implementation plan (SIP).

 The EPA reviews pollutant standards every five years.
 Sometimes, a review results in a tightened standard.
 When this happens, the multi-step process to draw up a new SIP begins again.
 It's not uncommon for work on the old and new standards to overlap.
 The department considers input from all stakeholders when developing a SIP.

-EPA has approved two maintenance plans and redesignation requests that affect the St. Louis area.
-This means EPA has redesignated the area from nonattainment to attainment for the 2008 ozone standard and the 1997 fine particulate matter standard.
-The department has developed a St. Louis Area Redesignation White Paper summarizing what the redesignations mean for the area.
-The Nonattainment Area Map provides an overview about the remaining/ current nonattainment areas in the state
+EPA has approved maintenance plans and redesignation requests that affect portions of Jackson and Jefferson counties.
+EPA has redesignated these two nonattainment areas to attainment for the 2010 sulfur dioxide standard.
+The Nonattainment Area Map provides an overview about the remaining/ current nonattainment areas in the state.

 The Clean Air Act helps ensure that human health and the environment are protected from adverse effects of air pollution.
 Much of the responsibility for preventing and controlling air pollution is delegated at the state level.
 In order for a state to administer certain air quality programs, the state must adopt state implementation plans that limits air pollution by setting standards for six criteria pollutants and those plans must be approved at the federal level.
 The federal review and approval process provides for some consistency among state programs and ensures that each complies with the requirements of the Clean Air Act and federal rules.